 Introduces the role of the Emergency Medical Technician (EMT) at the novice level.
 Develops the necessary understanding of human anatomy and physiology, as well as knowledge of relevant medical terminology.
 Provides training in the identification and use of EMT equipment, the assessment of patient status and development of a patient plan, the use of appropriate interventions, and professional and interpersonal communication in the prehospital setting.
 Explores the use of evidence-based practices in the EMT field, and provides an introduction to the legal and ethical issues that may be encountered by the novice EMT.
 This is Part 1 of the 2-part Oregon EMT series.
 Course sequence requires a mandatory orientation, and passing a criminal background check and drug screen.
 Prerequisites: IRW 115 or WR 115 or equivalent placement; placement into MTH 65; current HCP CPR card.
 Audit available.

 Students who successfully complete the course will:

-- Apply knowledge of basic anatomy and physiology of the human body and medical terminology to emergency situations.
+- Apply knowledge of basic anatomy and physiology of the human body and medical terminology as it relates to patient assessment in pre-hospital emergency situations.

-- Identify and use certain equipment needed to assess and care for the sick or injured patient at a novice EMT level.
+- Identify and use equipment needed to assess and care for the sick or injured patient at the novice EMT level

-- Assess patients at a novice EMT level.
+- Perform appropriate interventions at a novice EMT level.

 Because the role of an EMT often places the person in life and death circumstances, the assessment and grading of the students in this 2-class sequence will be held to the highest levels.
 Students must maintain an average of 70 or above on ALL written tests and prove mastery of ALL skill stations.